emnify/product-docs/docs/data-streamer/available-integrations.md

 ### Google Cloud Pub/Sub

-Pub/Sub is Google’s messaging middleware that allows you to collect and process your event and usage data in real-time.
+Pub/Sub is Google’s messaging middleware that allows you to collect and process your event and usage data in real time.
 It can also display and analyze data with other Google services, such as Google BigQuery.

 :::tip Step-by-step guide